jacoblee628/portfolio/README.md

   * Avoiding pitfalls (collinearity, heteroskedasticity, outliers & leverage, etc)
 * Decision trees
 * Sentiment analysis
+* Optimization (more general math, but hey, why not?)

 I also have extensive experience with these programs: